 Unlike some other countries, the U.S. does not require that its citizens carry any sort of national identity card.
 People who are U.S. citizens may have different types of documents that prove their status, such as a birth certificate, a U.S. passport, or a naturalization certificate.

-To protect against sham marriages, U.S. immigration law requires that fiance visa applicants have met in person within the two years preceding the date the initial fiancé visa petition is filed.
-Given how many couples fall in love over the Internet, or even through old-fashioned letter writing or arranged marriages, such a meeting may not always have happened between fiances.
+To protect against sham marriages, U.S. immigration law requires that fiancé visa applicants have met in person within the two years preceding the date the initial fiancé visa petition is filed.
+Given how many couples fall in love over the Internet, or even through old-fashioned letter writing or arranged marriages, such a meeting may not always have happened between fiancés.
 Couples who have not yet met, however, will need to make sure they do so at least once in the two years before applying for the fiancé visa.
 Even a brief meeting may be sufficient.

 In some countries, prospective husbands and wives customarily do not meet before their wedding.
 If one or both of you come from a country where such a meeting would not be acceptable, you may find the meeting requirement a bit of a hurdle.
 Fortunately, if you provide documentation of the prevailing customs in your country, USCIS may overlook this requirement.
 There is also an exception for people who cannot travel to be together, for medical reasons.

 Last but not least, there must not be any legal barrier to your getting married.
 You may not have to provide anything at all to satisfy this requirement if you are an adult who has never been married before and you are not a blood relative of your fiancé.
-This requirement is mostly directed at couples in which:
+This requirement is mostly directed at couples where: